mesnitu/Bookx/ZC_INSTALLATION/[RENAME_TO_YOUR_ADMIN_FOLDER]/includes/extra_datafiles/bookx/Documentation.md

 The least you will have to do is to create a new product of type "Book X" via `Admin –> Catalog –> Categories & Products`.
 Inside a category you first need to choose `Product – BookX` in the popup next to the button "New product".

 > Hint: Unfortunately ZC does not currently support a "default" product type, so the popup has to be set each time you insert a new  product into the database.
 However, categories can be set to only use one product type, effectively making it the default product type for that category.
 This setting can be found when editing categories via the green "_ _e_" button in the category listing.

 The new product of type BookX shows all the fields available for "Product – General" and the extra fields "publishing date", "no. of pages", "volume no." and "dimensions".
 If you have already inserted some authors, publishers, genres etc. (see below), you will see popups which allow you to choose from the list of authors, publishers, genres etc. you have created. **Note: If you have not created any entries for these (authors / publishers / genres etc.), you will not see a popup allowing you to choose from these (non-existent!) entries.**
 You are limited to the entries you have created for these lists and cannot manually add another option here.
 Please also note that a book can have multiple authors and genres, but only one publisher etc.

 ### Publishing date

-The "publishing date" is differnet from the "date expected" which is also used normal ZCart products.
-The "date expected" should indicate the <u>availability in your shop</u>, whereas the publishing date is the date <u>when the book is first published on the market</u>.
+The "publishing date" is different from the "date expected" which is also used normal ZCart products.
+The "date expected" should indicate the __availability in your shop__, whereas the publishing date is the date __when the book is first published on the market__.
 The publishing date is entered in this format for every country: YYYY-MM-DD with leading zeros, so September 8th 2014 is 2014-09-08.
 If the publishing date is not exact down to the day, you can set day or month to "00", to indicate that the exact day or even the exact month will not be displayed.
 Just "September 2014" would therefore be entered as "2014-09-00".

-There are two settings  which also relate to the use of "publishiing date" in `ADMIN -> Configuration -> BookX: Configuration`.
+There are two settings  which also relate to the use of "publishing date" in `ADMIN -> Configuration -> BookX: Configuration`.
 These settings are "**New Products: Base on Publication Date**" and "**Upcoming Products: Base on Publication Date**".
 They both default to "ON" with "90 days" which means that new and upcoming products are selected according to their "publishing date" as "new" or "upcoming".

 ### Linking a book to authors / series / imprint / publisher / genres

 You can link a product you are editing to any  author / series / imprint / publisher / genre via their respective popups, but there may be situations where you would like to quickly assign e.g. a new genre to multiple books at once.
 This can be done by selecting the author / series / imprint / publisher / genre via `ADMIN -> Extras -> BookX: Genres -> Genre`.
 At the bottom of the edit screen there are two "multi-select" fields, where you can choose multiple books and assign the current genre.
 Inversely, you can use the bottom field to remove the assignment of the genre from multiple books at once.

 ## Filtering (searching for) BookX attributes

 BookX provides some filtering functionality, which should be enough for many shops.
-Check out the "BookX Filters" sidebox, which will display popups for filtering based on settings in the admin backend (see above).
+Check out the "BookX Filters" side box, which will display popups for filtering based on settings in the admin backend (see above).
 The ZC system assumes that only one such filter is applied at a time, but BookX can handle setting multiple BookX filters at once.
-To use filters without the provided sidebox, you need to append at least two pieces of info to the URL.
-Firstly, you need to add "&typefilter=bookx" to let ZC know that you wish BookX to handle the filters and then you add the filter value, e.g. for an author "&bookx_author_id=6".
+To use filters without the provided side box, you need to append at least two pieces of info to the URL.
+Firstly, you need to add `&typefilter=bookx` to let ZC know that you wish BookX to handle the filters and then you add the filter value, e.g. for an author "&bookx_author_id=6".
-If you play with the sidebox, you can see all filters and the name/value pairs to add to the URL.
-You can combine BookX filters, e.g. "&typefilter=bookx&bookx_author_id=5&bookx_publisher_id=12", but if more than one filter is applied.
-Bookx will no longer output the extra info above filter results, i.e. the aforementioned URL will <u>not</u> show author image and biography <u>nor</u> publisher description and logo etc.
+If you play with the side box, you can see all filters and the name/value pairs to add to the URL.
+You can combine BookX filters, e.g. `&typefilter=bookx&bookx_author_id=5&bookx_publisher_id=12`, but if more than one filter is applied.
+Bookx will no longer output the extra info above filter results, i.e. the aforementioned URL will __not__ show author image and biography __nor__ publisher description and logo etc.

 # Configuration

-## Configuration options for BookX via the shop Admin interface
+## BookX via the shop Admin interface

 The configuration options for BookX are spread over a few different locations in the ZC Admin menu: